LINC Programme Overview

 - There will also be synchronous online learning involving participation in weekly online chats which will require students and tutors to be online at the same time.
 This element of learning enables participants to engage in discussions, ask questions and seek clarification in real time.
 The tutorials will be scheduled on Tuesday or Wednesday evenings each week and participants will be allocated one time for the duration of the programme.
 There will be some flexibility in the allocation of these sessions.

-You can find a detailed programme calendar for the 2017/18 Academic Year by clicking on the following link: LINC Calendar 2017/18
+In total, it is estimated that students will take 8-10 hours per week to complete a module.
+You can find a detailed programme calendar for the 2018/19 Academic Year by clicking on the following link: LINC Calendar 2018/19

 FURTHER TRAINING AND EDUCATION